soundwanders/yamabiko/README.md

-## Eleventy Blog - Daily Echoes & Considerations
+## Yamabiko Blog - Echoes from Beyond the Void

 #### Template
   - This blog was built using mendhak's Github Public Template `Eleventy Satisfactory`, located at https://github.com/mendhak/eleventy-satisfactory